kkokay07/GenomicClass_on_Cloud/README.md

 Scientist
 School of Bioinformatics
 [ICAR-Indian Institute of Agricultural Biotechnology, Ranchi](https://iiab.icar.gov.in/)
-> Be like IIAB!: IIAB is like yogic center where all the sciences (Plant, Animal, Aquatic,Mibrobiology) meet to address emerging issues in food production.
+> Be like IIAB!: IIAB is like yogic center where all the sciences (Plant, Animal, Aquatic,Mibrobiology, IT) meet to address emerging issues in food production.

 ## 🔎 Spy on me
 - [Google Scholar](https://scholar.google.com/citations?hl=en&user=0dQ7Sf8AAAAJ&view_op=list_works&sortby=pubdate)